-“Universities want students who have had international experience because they bring global connections to the campus and enrich the student body,” says Aaron Andersen, an International Recruitment Manager at The University of British Columbia.
+“Universities want students who have had international experience because they bring global connections to the campus and enrich the student body,” says Aaron Andersen, an International Recruitment Manager at the University of British Columbia.
 “Even a Canadian or American returning ‘home’ brings a unique individual perspective.”

-Making your application stand out as an expat
+Making your application stand out

 According to John Sullivan, Dean of Admission at Eckerd College, students should use their applications to distinguish themselves.

 “It’s more important for a student to be consistent in an activity than to have 30 on their application.
-Colleges like to see commitment and dedication,” says Larson.
+Colleges like to see commitment and dedication,” says Lin.
 “Leadership is good as well, but we also know that if families are moving every year or two, this isn’t possible for the student.”

 Joan Jaffe, Associate Dean of Admission at Mills College, echoes these sentiments regarding extracurricular activities.

-“We’re not interested in the laundry list of activities or in ‘what looks good on a college application’,” says Jaffe.
+“We’re not interested in the laundry list of activities or in ‘what looks good on a college application’,” says Joan.
 “We’re interested in those activities or interests that show real depth and commitment on the part of the student.
 We want to know what inspires the student and what he or she is passionate about and to bring that depth of commitment and passion to our campuses.”

 Tips for writing your application essay

-- Write as you would speak; read it aloud and ask yourself ‘would I actually say that?’
+- Write as you would speak: Read it aloud and ask yourself ‘would I actually say that?’

-- Tell your story – this is about the real you, not about who you think you should be.
+- Tell your story: This is about the real you, not about who you think you should be.

-- Be genuine – admission officers are trying to get to know you via your writing, so let them in.
+- Be genuine: Admission officers are trying to get to know you via your writing, so let them in.

-- Avoid the ‘shock and awe’ tactics – your essay isn’t about showing your best comedy act or gross-out story; while you should be authentic, it’s not the avenue to go over the top.
-You never know which admission staff will read your essay and while offending them with your essay may leave an impression, it’s probably not the one you’d like to make
+- Avoid the shock and awe tactics: Your essay isn’t about showing your best comedy act or gross-out story.
+While you should be authentic, it’s not the avenue to go over the top.
+You never know which admission staff will read your essay and while offending them with your essay may leave an impression, it’s probably not the one you’d like to make.

 Documents required to study abroad